-November 13, 2020 – The annual USAsthma Summit brings together stakeholders to discuss ways to advance guidelines-based asthma care throughout the United State.
+The annual USAsthma Summit was held on November 13, 2020.
+Stakeholders discussed ways to advance guidelines-based asthma care throughout the United States.

 Asthma is a condition that affects about 25 million Americans, including 7.7% of adults and 8.5% of children.
 Asthma used to carry a stigma about how active someone with the condition could be, but people with asthma can live an active life as long as they are aware of their symptoms and environmental triggers, and know how to manage their medications.